JetBlue says it acquires slots at Reagan National Airport

-(Reuters) - JetBlue Airways (JBLU.O) said on Thursday it won takeoff and landing rights at Reagan National Airport near Washington that American Airlines Group (AAL.O) was required to shed under an agreement with the U.S. government.
+Jan 30 (Reuters) - JetBlue Airways said on Thursday it won takeoff and landing rights at Reagan National Airport near Washington that American Airlines Group was required to shed under an agreement with the U.S. government.

 New York-based JetBlue said in a statement it was told its bid for 12 slot pairs at Reagan National was accepted, with a final agreement subject to approval of the U.S. Justice Department.